security-force-monitor/fmtrpt_data/README.md

 Training activities that were completed in each fiscal year are recorded in `Volume I: Section IV` of the report, mostly in tabular form.
 For most years this data includes the name of the training course, the trainee unit, their country, the exact start and end date of the training, and so on.
 We include more detail on this below.

 The value of the data is high, but its accessibility is low because of the way the data are published.
-To establish, for example, every training a single student unit had received since 1999, an analyst would have to manually search over 80 different PDFs.
+To establish, for example, every training a single student unit had received since 1999, an analyst would have to manually search over 5000 pages in 80 different PDFs.

 This project addresses this challenge by providing clean, accurate and standardized machine-readable copy of all the data contained in the reports.
 We also aim to provide a simple and effective way for anyone to search the data and retrieve it in a standard, easy to use format.
 Importantly, we also show how the data were created and processed, keeping a direct link between the original report and the data.
 We also wanted to create a way to quickly update and analyse the dataset with each new release from the Department of State.

-There is an existing dataset created by [Center for International Policy's excellent Security Assistance Monitor (SAM) team](https://securityassistance.org/foreign-military-training/).
+There is an existing dataset created by [Center for International Policy's excellent Security Assistance Monitor (SAM) team](https://internationalpolicy.org/programs/sam/foreign-military-training-database/).
 The platform they have created gives a great way to explore the dataset, setting out spending and delivery trends really clearly.
 For our needs, there are two limitations to this dataset and platform.
 First, though SAM have included the fiscal year in which a training was carried out, they have not included the data on start date and end date of every training, which are critical to our specific research aims.
 Second, at the time we initiated this project in 2019 the detailed dataset ended at FY 2015-2016 and we were unclear whether SAM had future plans to revisit and extend the data.
 Unfortunately, it was easier to start from scratch than to attempt to extend this existing work, hence this project.
 The ideal future situation, of course, is that the DoD/DoS would release this important data in a machine readable form in the first place so no parsing was necessary.
 We live in hope!

 Longer term, our aim is to extend this dataset to include non-US security assistance and training, including that provided bilaterally by governments, and by international organizations like the United Nations and the European Union.
 We also intend to integrate this dataset with the information on our  WhoWasinCommand.com platform, which will give our community even greater insight into who has provided support to the security forces they are researching.